 Their first critically acclaimed CD, “Out From The Door”, is still available on CD, Vinyl, or Download at any of the above mentioned stores and on dylanmcdonaldandtheavians.com.

 Get Fueled By Dreams of the Future at one of the following locations:

 Visit Dylan's website at dylanmcdonaldandtheavians.com.

 Bernie Chiaravalle is originally from Marin County, CA, just north of the Golden Gate Bridge.
 He grew up in the Bay Area music scene heading various bands including Logos and Page One.
 In the early 1980's he migrated to Los Angeles, CA where he eventually met singer/songwriter David Pack of Ambrosia.
 It was through Pack that Bernie was introduced to Michael McDonald and soon landed the guitar position in his band and has been there to this day.

 Bernie has co-written dozens of songs with McDonald that have appeared on his last few releases including Blue Obsession (which Chiaravalle also produced 2 songs), In the Spirit and Unfinished Business (with Robben Ford).

 Bernie also produced and co-wrote much of the Amy Holland release, "The Journey To Miracle River".

-Bernie's latest release, "One Bright Moment" can be found at the following outlets:
+Bernie's latest release, "Make Some Sense of This" can be found at the following outlets:

 Visit Bernie's website at: www.berniechiaravalle.com